algesten/str0m/README.md

 #### RTP mode

 Str0m also provides an RTP level API.
-This would be similar to many other RTP libraries where the RTP packets themselves are the the API surface towards the user (when building an SFU one would often talk about "forwarding RTP packets", while with str0m we can also "forward frames").
+This would be similar to many other RTP libraries where the RTP packets themselves are the API surface towards the user (when building an SFU one would often talk about "forwarding RTP packets", while with str0m we can also "forward frames").
 Using this API requires a deeper knowledge of RTP and WebRTC.